-"Stella!" — Marlon Brando bellowing up a New Orleans staircase in 1951 gave the name a permanent theatrical charge, but the Latin word for "star" was already doing fine on its own.
-Sir Philip Sidney coined it as a literary name in his sixteenth-century sonnet sequence Astrophil and Stella, and Jonathan Swift later used it for the woman he loved for thirty years.
-After drifting out of fashion in the mid-twentieth century, Stella came roaring back in the 2000s and now sits at rank 49 in the United States.
-Two syllables, two bright vowels, one silver consonant in the middle.
-Celestial, vintage, and a little dramatic.
+"Stella!" — Marlon Brando bellowing up a New Orleans wrought-iron staircase in the 1951 film of A Streetcar Named Desire gave the name a permanent theatrical charge, the way few names have ever been so completely possessed by a single performance.
+But the Latin word for star was already doing fine on its own.
+Sir Philip Sidney coined Stella as a literary name in his late-sixteenth-century sonnet sequence Astrophil and Stella (the lover Astrophil's beloved Stella was Sidney's veiled name for Penelope Devereux, the unattainable real woman who had married someone else); Jonathan Swift later used Stella for Esther Johnson, the woman he loved and lived near for thirty years and addressed in his Journal to Stella.

 Popularity